pinojs/pino/docs/browser.md

       send: function (level, logEvent) {
         if (level === 'warn') {
           // maybe send the logEvent to a separate endpoint
-          // or maybe analyse the messages further before sending }
+          // or maybe analyze the messages further before sending }
         // we could also use the `logEvent.level.value` property to determine
         // numerical value